LingyunXiong/LingyunXiong.github.io/club.markdown

 Launched in Jan 2022, Dynamics Club is a UCLA-based forum for junior scientists to discuss nonlinear dynamics in biology and physiology.
 All are welcome!

 Our monthly seminars are mostly on Zoom, with hybrid access to in-person events.
-Campus visits are made possible by UCLA Institute for Quantitative and Computational Biosciences ([QCBio](https://qcb.ucla.edu)) and Brain Research Institute ([BRI](https://bri.ucla.edu)).
+Campus visits are made possible by UCLA Department of Integrative Biology and Physiology ([IBP](https://www.ibp.ucla.edu)), Institute for Quantitative and Computational Biosciences ([QCBio](https://qcb.ucla.edu)) and Brain Research Institute ([BRI](https://bri.ucla.edu)).

 Currently, we have **295** members.
 If you're new, sign up [**here**](http://eepurl.com/hSqQLD)!